 1. For all lovers of nut butter.

-Add Celery with Sunflower Seed Butter to your meal planner
+Add Celery with Sunflower Seed Butter to your client’s meal plan.

 Don't bring the whole container of your precious nut butter.
 Save space and prevent spoilage by having them "dip-ready" or making ready-to-eat sandwiches.
 You can do the same for other dips like hummus.

-Add Almond Butter Apple Sandwiches to your meal planner
+Add Almond Butter Apple Sandwiches to your client’s meal plan.

 2. Pack your cooler in layers, in order of use.